Coconut Oil – Friend or Foe?

 However, what wasn’t publicized (or maybe not even fully understood at the time) was that researchers took the coconut oil and partially hydrogenated it.
 What that means in everyday language was that they made it into a TRANS Fat!
 They studied a molecularly altered substance…not the way it’s found in nature and bought today.

-We all know how bad trans fats are so it’s not surprising that the study casted a negative light on coconut oil.
-Let me say that one more time…the study published it’s findings on a trans fat product…not what we’re buying in the store.
+We all know how bad trans fats are so it’s not surprising that the study cast a negative light on coconut oil.
+Let me say that one more time…the study published its findings on a trans fat product…not what we’re buying in the store.

-When it comes time to buy what I think will be your new favorite oil, there are a couple of things to keep in mind.
+When it comes time to buy what I think might be your new favorite oil, there are a couple of things to keep in mind.

 - Cost – Be aware that this is going to cost more than your other vegetable oils or butter.
 A standard jar will probably run you about $8+.
-Since I use so much of it I like to get the big tub (54 oz) and it runs me about $25 at the Vitamin Shoppe.
+Since I use so much of it I like to get the big tub (54 oz) and it runs me about $18 on Amazon (this lasts a long time).

-- Words to Look For – When buying your oil look for the words Organic, Unrefined, Virgin and Cold-Pressed.
-This will ensure the highest quality.
-Most brands today fit the bill but it always help to be aware.
+- Words to Look For – When buying your oil look for the words Organic, Virgin, and Cold-Pressed.
+This will ensure high quality.
+Most brands today fit the bill but it always helps to be aware.

 Wrap it up…I’ll take it!

-So there you have it – one of my favorite foods (dare I say “superfoods”) and some of it’s many uses.
-Give it a shot and let me know what you think in the comment section below.
-How do you use coconut oil?
-What has your experience been?
+So there you have it – one of my favorite foods (dare I say “superfoods”) and some of its many uses.